JeffMacaluso/JeffMacaluso.github.io/_posts/2018-05-26-LinearRegressionAssumptions.md

                the response variable.
 If not, either a quadratic term or another algorithm should be used.
     """
-    print('Assumption 1: Linear Relationship between the Target and the Feature') print()
+    print('Assumption 1: Linear Relationship between the Target and the Feature', '\n')

-    print('Checking with a scatter plot of actual vs. predicted.
-Predictions should follow the diagonal line.')
+    print('Checking with a scatter plot of actual vs. predicted.', 'Predictions should follow the diagonal line.')

     # Calculating residuals for the plot
     df_results = calculate_residuals(model, features, label)